IvyGuevarra1/DSI-Cohort8-ML11/README.md

 ## Project Overview

-This project analyzes TTC subway delay data (2022–2025) to predict delay duration and identify high-delay incidents.
+This project analyzes TTC subway delay data (2021–2025) to predict the factors causing delay and high delay incident >5m.

 Our goal is to improve transit reliability by building predictive models that support TTC operations, service planning, and data-driven decision-making.